hyperspy/hyperspy/doc/user_guide/axes.rst

 of the axis.
 Whether an axis is uniform or not can be queried through the property ``is_uniform`` (bool) of the axis.

 Every axis of a signal object may be of a different type.
-For example, it will the *navigation* axes may be *uniform*, while the *signal* axes may be *non-uniform*.
+For example, it is common that the *navigation* axes would be *uniform*, while the *signal* axes are *non-uniform*.

 When an axis is created, the type is automatically determined by the attributes passed to the generator.
 The three different axis types are summarized in the